spdx/spdx-3-model/model/Core/Classes/SpdxDocument.md

 ## Description

 An SpdxDocument assembles a collection of Elements under a common string, the name of the document.
+Commonly used when representing a unit of transfer of SPDX Elements.

 ## Metadata